3. deild karla: Previous formats

 Ever since 1982, the first season of 3. deild karla (then named 4. deild karla), and throughout the 2012 season, it was the lowest division in the league system, and as a consequence did not have a fixed number of teams.
 All who wished to enter and could fill certain requirements were allowed to compete, and between each season some teams quit and some new teams came in, sometimes after having previously quit.
 There were various formats used during the 31 seasons when Division 3 was the lowest league, the latest version using group stages and then eight-team playoffs to decide two promoted teams.

 Current format

 Since 2013, 3. deild karla has been a nationwide league.
-From 2013-2018 ten teams played in the league.
+From 2013 to 2018 ten teams played in the league.
 But the number of teams was then increased to 12, and 2019 was the first season with 12 teams.
 Each team plays each other once home and once away, giving a total of 22 games per team.
 The two highest-placed teams are promoted to 2. deild karla, while the two lowest teams are relegated to 4. deild karla.